tudob/wfg/README.md

 - Additional control arguments, e.g. whether the testfunction should degenerate (see paper).

 To start using it right away refer to the man pages:

 ?wfgEval
 ?wfgTrafos
 ?wfgShapes

     Also of interest may be:

+The visualizations:
+?trueFront
+?withDominated
+?toPlot

+As well as the utility functions:
+?nonDominated
+?randomSearch
+?timing

-The visualizations: ?trueFront, ?withDominated, ?toPlot As well as the utility functions: ?nonDominated, ?randomSearch, ?timing And the example-problems of the wfg-paper: ?wfgSuite
+And the example-problems of the wfg-paper:
+?wfgSuite

 Many more examples can be found in tests/testthat/test_wfgEvalAndWrap.R.